RacsoRhodes/travelpoints/readme.txt

 	----------------------------------------------------------------------------

 		This is a decorative node.
-Place it at the destination of a transporter pad act as a receiving pad.
+Place it at the destination of a transporter pad to act as a receiving pad.

 		A. Recipe